ethereum-optimism/optimism/components/rollup_node/README.md

 The Rollup Node is a consensus client that determines the latest state of the rollup.
 It reads state from L1, and possibly the sequencer, to compute the L2 state.
 The [block generation spec][block-gen] defines the rules by which L1 state is converted into L2 blocks.

 ## Types of Rollup Nodes
-There are three primary classes of rollup nodes, corresponding to different configurations of the software stack.
+There are two primary classes of rollup nodes, corresponding to different configurations of the software stack.

 1. **Sequencer**: Accepts user-sent and deposit transactions, orders them into L2 blocks, and submits them to L1 in batches.
 Provides RPC access to pending L2 blocks in advance of L1 submission.
 2. **Verifier**: Watches L1 feeds, reconstructs L2 block inputs, and inserts them into the EE to determine the canonical L2 state.
 May also track pending sequencer state, in some configurations.